An electrical engineering perspective on naturality in computational physics: Acknowledgments

-This research was supported by The Academy of Finland project [287027].
-A significant part of the research leading to this paper was conducted during Valtteri Lahtinen's (V.L.) research visit at the ECE department of Boston University (BU).
+A significant part of the research leading to this paper was originally conducted during Valtteri Lahtinen's (V.L.) research visit at the ECE department of Boston University (BU) during 2017 and 2018.
 V.L. would like to thank his colleagues at BU for their hospitality during his stay.
-Moreover, the authors would like to thank Alain Bossavit, Andr\'e Nicolet and Jim Stasheff for their comments and criticism concerning the manuscript.
+We would like to also acknowledge that Dr. Antti Stenvall had an instrumental influence for the very early stages of this paper.
+Moreover, the authors would like to especially thank Alain Bossavit, Andr\'e Nicolet and Jim Stasheff for their comments and criticism concerning the manuscript.